IEEE-SB-VIT-Pune/Sahayog/README.md

 # **Sahayog**
  Sahayog is an assistance-based app for the elderly residing in Old-Age Homes.:house_with_garden: It aims to provide the residents with a common platform to interact and use to fulfill their daily needs, and notifications.:bell: Moving forward, we intend to create an Administrator App for Sahayog so that the Old Age Home staff can co-ordinate and use our app to it's fullest capacity.

-#### Please support the project by starring it :) :star:.
-#### Feel free to raise any Issues, or problems you may face in the Issues Section. :question:
-#### If you wish to contribute to the repo, there are pre-existing threads in the Issues Tab. :grey_question:
+#### If you wish to contribute to the repo, there are pre-existing threads inside the Issues Tab. :grey_question:
+#### Feel free to raise any Issues, or problems :question: you may face into the Issues Tab.

 # **Table Of Contents**
 #### **1) Screenshots**